BOAT ACCIDENT INJURY INSURANCE MN LAW

-Our Minnesota personal injury lawyers have represented many people injured in boat accidents or on a lake.
-One issue our lawyers are always concerned about is whether there will be insurance coverage available to help our injured client who was injured in a boat accident.
+Our Minnesota personal injury lawyers have represented many people injured in boat accidents or on a lake in Minnesota.
+One issue our attorneys are always concerned about is whether there will be insurance coverage available to help our injured client who was injured in a boat accident.
 One loophole in some homeowners policy language is an exclusion for coverage when a family member is injured in a boat accident.
 That’s why we were happy to see progress on new legislation that would close this loophole and allow a boat accident lawyer to do their job and get fair compensation for the injury victim.
-We have reprinted below a news release explaining the situation and proposed remedy in more detail.
+We are hoping this bill will become law soon.
+Below is the news release explaining the situation and proposed remedy in more detail.
 If you are ever injured in a boat accident, please call us and speak with a lawyer.
 We will make sure your rights are protected and you receive the compensation you are entitled to.

 Minnesota Family Protection Act will protect families by closing an insurance loophole that many of the state’s boat owners are unaware of